fablabbcn/smartcitizen-docs/docs/Resources/Tutorials/Arduino Serial.md

 ![](https://i.imgur.com/yaaSM7l.png)

-It's important to check the bottom part where it should say `Carriage Return`:
+It's important to check the bottom part where it should say `Carriage Return` and `115200 baud`:

 ![](https://i.imgur.com/nvT5mrN.png)